-The Team Projects service automatically saves every edit you make.
-Team Projects data is saved automatically in a local folder.
-Given an active network connection, it is synced to the Team Projects service immediately when you double-click the sync icon or whenever you try to share, get latest changes, or resolve conflicts.
+The team projects service automatically saves every edit you make. team projects data is saved automatically in a local database.
+Given an active network connection, it is synced to the team projects service automatically or whenever you try to share, get latest changes, or resolve conflicts.

-To create a team project from an auto-save, right-click on the team project within Creative Cloud in and select New Team Project From Auto-Save and click Ok.
+To create a team project from an auto-save, right-click on the team project under Creative Cloud and select New Team Project From Auto-Save and click OK.
 A dialog opens and:

 - Pre-populates the name of the current team project